home-assistant/home-assistant.io/source/_integrations/epson.markdown

 The `epson` platform allows you to control a Epson projector from Home Assistant.

-To add Epson to your installation go to Integration page and add Epson Projector or configure via configuration.yaml.
+To add Epson to your installation go to Integration page and add Epson Projector or configure via `configuration.yaml`.

-### Configuration.yaml
+### Configuration

 Add the following to your `configuration.yaml` file: